Protect Yourself from Common Surgical Errors

 If you believe you have been the victim of a surgical error, you can file a complaint with your state medical board or file a malpractice lawsuit.
 However, if you have suffered injury from a surgical error and believe you may be entitled to compensation, you should consult with an experienced attorney before filing a complaint with the state medical board, as the board’s power is limited primarily to reprimanding the doctor or taking action against the doctor’s license.
 A malpractice suit is your only way to recover damages.

-Consult the Personal Injury Attorneys of Polito & Associates
+Consult the Personal Injury Attorneys of Polito & Harrington

 If you believe you are the victim of a surgical error, you should promptly seek treatment to correct those errors.
-To safeguard your rights to compensation for such errors, New London area residents should contact the personal injury attorneys of Polito & Associates to determine whether you might be eligible for compensation.
-You can reach Polito & Associates at (860) 447-3300.
+To safeguard your rights to compensation for such errors, New London area residents should contact the personal injury attorneys of Polito & Harrington to determine whether you might be eligible for compensation.
+You can reach Polito & Harrington at (860) 447-3300.